genestack/user-tutorials/user-guide/source/guide/pipelines.rst

           detection of targets labeled with a molecular marker of either radioactive or fluorescent molecules.

 Expression arrays
 ~~~~~~~~~~~~~~~~~

-The human genome contains approximately 21,000 genes.
-At any given moment, each
-of our cells has some combination of these genes turned on, and others are
-turned off.
-To determine the gene activity in biological samples scientists use
-gene expression microarrays.

 Microarrays Normalisation
 ^^^^^^^^^^^^^^^^^^^^^^^^^